brownk96/french_101/source/french_speaking_countries.rst

 Countries That Speak French
 ============================

-There are currently twenty-nine countries that have French as an official language.
-Of these twenty-nine, there are sixteen were it is a co-official language, meaning it exists as the official language alongside another.
+There are currently 29 countries that have French as an official language.
+Of these 29, there are 16 were it is a co-official language, meaning it exists as the official language alongside another.
-The other thirteen have French set as their only official language.
+The other 13 have French set as their only official language.

 Countries
 ---------